-- Water quality (surface waters and groundwater)
+- Water quality (surface water and groundwater)

 - Aquatic ecology

 - Vegetation

 - Wildlife

 - Endangered and threatened species and their critical habitats

 - Floodplains

 - Wetlands

 - Aesthetic resources (including visual and noise)

 - Archaeological and historic resources

 - Recreation, parks, and managed areas

-- Socioeconomics and environmental justice
+- Socioeconomics

-TVA's proposed action would satisfy the requirements of Executive Order (EO) 11988 (Floodplain Management), EO 11990 (Protection of Wetlands), EO 12372 (Intergovernmental Review), EO 12898, 14008, and 14096 (Environmental Justice), EO 13112 (Invasive Species) and EO 13751 (Safeguarding the Nation From the Impacts of Invasive Species) that amends EO 13112, EO 13653 (Preparing the U. S. for the Impacts of Climate Change), and applicable laws including the Farmland Protection Policy Act, the National Historic Preservation Act, the Endangered Species Act (ESA), the Clean Air Act (CAA), and the Clean Water Act (CWA).
+TVA's proposed action would satisfy the requirements of Executive Order (EO) 11988 (Floodplain Management), EO 11990 (Protection of Wetlands), EO 12372 (Intergovernmental Review), EO 13112 (Invasive Species) and EO 13751 (Safeguarding the Nation From the Impacts of Invasive Species) that amends EO 13112, and applicable laws including the Farmland Protection Policy Act, National Historic Preservation Act, Endangered Species Act (ESA), Clean Air Act (CAA), and the Clean Water Act (CWA).

-Potential effects related to prime farmland, transportation, air quality and global climate change, solid and hazardous waste, and health and safety were considered.
+The early internal review process also considered the potential effects related to prime farmland, transportation, air quality and global climate change, solid and hazardous waste, and health and safety were considered.
 Because of the nature of the action, any potential effects to these resources would be minor and insignificant.
 Thus, any further analysis for effects to these resources was not deemed necessary except as discussed in relation to other resource areas.